Are you interested in learning how to become a public defender? If so, you’ve come to the right place!

 These programs help equip public defenders for a promising career by providing them with advanced knowledge of the inner workings of the legal system.
 Students gain insight into federal sentencing, criminal investigation law, evidence, advocacy, and criminal pre-trial practice.

-Public defenders need a range of skills to excel.
-Refining the following will help you along your way to becoming a top-tier public defender.
+Each qualification for a public defender is important.
+However, there is also a range of skills that public defenders need to get ahead.
+Refining the following skills will help you along your way to becoming a top-tier public defender.

 Public defenders must be able to conduct extensive legal research by analyzing documentation, physical records, and external sources.
 They need to be able to back up their cases with in-depth research.